Near Stanford in Lincoln County, Kentucky — The American South (East South Central)

 Erected by Kentucky Historical Society.

 Location.
 37° 33.977′ N, 84° 47.029′ W. Marker is near Stanford, Kentucky, in Lincoln County.
 Marker can be reached from Isaac Shelby Road.
+Marker is located at the Isaac Shelby State Historic Site.
 Touch for map.
-Marker is located at the Isaac Shelby State Historic Site.
 Marker is in this post office area: Stanford KY 40484, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Isaac Shelby Cemetery (a few steps from this marker); Traveler's Rest (about 600 feet away, measured in a direct line); a different marker also named Traveler's Rest (approx. ¾ mile away); McCormack Christian Church (approx. 3½ miles away); Capt.
-George Givens (approx. 4.1 miles away); Clark's Station (approx. 5 miles away); Jacobs Hall / John A. Jacobs, Sr. (1806-69) (approx. 5.3 miles away); Old Crow Inn / John Crow (approx. 5.3 miles away).
+George Givens (approx. 3.7 miles away); Clark's Station (approx. 5 miles away); Family Services Association of Boyle County (approx. 5.2 miles away); Jacobs Hall / John A. Jacobs, Sr. (1806-69) (approx. 5.3 miles away).
 Touch for a list and map of all markers in Stanford.

 Also see . . .